stevehjohn/Epsilon/README.md

 - Terrain manipulation
 - Not just height based terrain colouring.
 Might want areas of desert, mountains grassland etc...
 - Unit tests?
-- Edges not rendering when max X and Y of map have been reached

 ## Controls